leslie-huang/leslie-huang.github.io/index.md

 <h3>Who I am</h3>

-I am a quantitative political scientist and 3rd-year PhD student in politics at NYU.
+I am a quantitative political scientist and 3rd-year PhD student in the politics department at NYU, where I study methodology and comparative politics.
 I have a BA, summa cum laude, from Columbia University in political science and English literature.

 <h3>What I do</h3>